ericfields/StockBot/documentation/QUOTES.md

 `/quote FOLIO`

+When quoting portfolios, the actual dollar value of the portfolio is hidden, and only the percentage change of the portfolio is displayed.
+This allows users to maintain their portfolio assets accurately without having to worry about other users knowing how much money they actually have.

 When you quote multiple user portfolios, a different line will be plotted for each portfolio, making it easy for users to compare their performance.

 `/quote MYSTUFF,YOURSTUFF`

-Note that only user portfolios will be displayed on separate lines.
-Other queried assets, i.e. stocks/options, will be lumped into a single aggregate line.
+You can also quote portfolios alongside stocks and options.
 You can quote up to ten stocks/options/portfolios at once.

 `/quote MYSTUFF,YOURSTUFF,AMZN,AAPL`